InnuendoPi/Brautomat32/docs/en/README.md

   * The MQTTDevice

 The "The software" section concludes with an overview of parameters.
 Detailed information is provided for many parameters to simplify configuration and application.

+## Brautomat release version

+Release type Brautomat32 is compiled with stable release framework ESP espressif.
+This version is for productive use.
+This version does not include logging modul.
+Brautomat releases are faster and smaller than development versions due to excluded modul logging.
+They do not print logging outputs on serial monitor while brewing.
+Release versions should always be preferred if a serial monitor is not connected.

+## Brautomat development version

+Development type Brautomat32 is compiled with latest framework ESP espressif.
+This version includes the logging modul.
+Also new functions and bug fixes are available in development versions first.
+Development versions can be used productively, but it is not recommended.
+New functions may still be under development.